-San Antonio gives you millions of twinkling reasons to register for the 2016 Humana Rock 'n' Roll San Antonio Marathon & 1/2 Marathon.
-Not to mention a new flat, fast and beautiful course to take your run through the city's rich history, diverse culture and unparalleled fun.
+San Antonio gives you millions of twinkling reasons to register for the 2016 Humana Rock 'n' Roll San Antonio Marathon & 1/2 Marathon, not to mention a new flat, fast and beautiful course that takes your run through the city's rich history, diverse culture and unparalleled fun.

 Use discount code: SACVB16 to save $15 on your entry for the two-person relay, half or full marathon thru Nov.
 27.